Helping to sustain the traditional cultures of coastal Louisiana

 How Can You Help?

-The Louisiana Folklore Society offers several opportunities for you to get involved.
-Attend the workshops and gatherings and become a member.
-Learn more at www.louisianafolklore.org.
+The Bayou Culture Collaborative offers several opportunities for you to get involved.
+Attend the workshops and gatherings and participate in working groups.
+Learn more at Bayou Culture Collaborative, https://slwdc.org/bayou-culture-collaborative.

 Workshops or mini-apprenticeships can focus on traditional knowledge of the environment and any folk tradition, including music, crafts, dance, occupations, oral traditions, foodways, ritual traditions, and more.
 Tradition bearers can come from any traditional culture—from those of Native Americans to those descended from the earliest settlers to the most recent immigrants—in coastal parishes.
 See examples of traditions here.